benmneb/vomad.life/content/chiang-mai-food.md

 If only it was full on vegan.

-<prominent-img src="chiang-mai-food/bluediamond-produce" caption="A mouthwatering selection of fresh produce available daily at Blue Diamond.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/bluediamond-produce" caption="A mouthwatering selection of fresh produce available daily at Blue Diamond.
 This is what you see as you walk through the front door."></prominent-img>

 But don't let the animal ingredients turn you away too fast, what vegan things they do have are really worth your baht.

 What they lack in cruelty-free support, I think they tried to make up for in dessert options.
 Blue Diamond truly has an unmatched desert range.
 Their selections include, but are definitely not limited to, pastry rolls with vegan chocolate in side, croissants, muffins, cakes, chocolates, truffles, and best vegan cinnamon buns you've ever had.
 There is potentially too many delicious dessert choices, which may result in unexpected weight gain.
 This is the only restaurant I've ever been to where I've spent more on dessert than on the rest of my meals.
 Purchase at your own risk.

-<prominent-img src="chiang-mai-food/bluediamond-desserts" caption="Just a small sample of Blue Diamond's dessert and bakery options.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/bluediamond-desserts" caption="Just a small sample of Blue Diamond's dessert and bakery options.
 When we were there they had about 3x as much desserts as you can see here, found in different cabinets and fridges in the store."></prominent-img>

 Of course, they also have a huge menu of proper meals too.
 The stand out of which is one of the best Pad Thais in Chiang Mai.
 Pad Thai is standard Thai cuisine.
 It's rice-noodle based meal that is available at most Thai restaurants in the country.
 So when a meal this common stands out, you know it's going to be good.

 A memorable meal is their tofu nuggets, quite an uncommon meal, especially in Thailand, but they nailed it alright.
 Definitely try these if you can.
 They look like normal chicken nuggets and come with a peanut sauce.

-<prominent-img src="chiang-mai-food/bluediamond-tempehavosalad" caption="Tempeh and Avocado salad.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/bluediamond-tempehavosalad" caption="Tempeh and Avocado salad.
 I'll take two please."></prominent-img>

 To put it simply: Blue Diamond has very high quality food.
 Everything on their menu is the freshest it could ever be.
 Nothing is microwaved, everything cooked to order with the freshest ingredients.
 The extent of this is made clearer by the range of fresh fruit and veg for sale in the "store section" accompanying the restaurant (pictures above).
 This section is large enough to be a stand alone store.

-<prominent-img src="chiang-mai-food/bluediamond-store" caption="Part, but not all of, Blue Diamond's store section.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/bluediamond-store" caption="Part, but not all of, Blue Diamond's store section.
 It goes further on both sides of this picture.
 It really is big enough that if they closed the restaurant, it will still be bigger than a lot of other stores."></prominent-img>

 As the name might suggest, Blue Diamond Breakfast Club is great for breakfast.
 Most notably they have vegan friendly coffee, meaning with your choice of plant-based milks (including soy).
 We found this to be surprisingly rare in Chiang Mai.

-<prominent-img src="chiang-mai-food/bluediamond-setting" caption="This is just a sample of the beautiful garden area where you can sit and eat on a nice day.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/bluediamond-setting" caption="This is just a sample of the beautiful garden area where you can sit and eat on a nice day.
 Note: You do not have to sit on the floor if you don't want to... they have chairs."></prominent-img>

 The setting here at the Breakfast Club is, once you walk through the store, really quite pleasant considering it's located in the alleys of the Old Town.
 You sit and eat in a nice garden area has lots of seats but, in our experience always get's busy, so doesnt really seem that big.